pafoster/refs.txt/README.md

 ```
 x 2016-05-20 2016-04-30 A Mathematical Theory of Communication
 ```
-None of these are valid items:
+Neither of these are valid items:
 ```
 x2016-05-20 2016-04-30 A Mathematical Theory of Communication
 x (A) 2016-05-20 2016-04-30 A Mathematical Theory of Communication
- x 2016-05-20 2016-04-30 A Mathematical Theory of Communication
 ```

 ## Format Specification